attilaolah/attilaolah.github.io/_posts/2011-07-27-compiling-the-3.0-kernel-for-the-hp-6735s.markdown

 tags:
  - Linux
  - administration
-summary: Jotting down my kernel config, as usual.
+summary: "I use <code>genkernel</code> to compile my kernel: <code>$ sudo genkernel --clean --color --install --loglevel=5 --mrproper --menuconfig all</code>.
+To have all of my hardware working, I change the following things&hellip;"
 ---

-I use ``genkernel`` to compile the kernel:
+I use ``genkernel`` to compile my kernel:

 {% highlight console %}
 $ sudo genkernel --clean --color --install --loglevel=5 --mrproper --menuconfig all